hl7-be/riziv-inami/input/pagecontent/allergyintolerance-transactions.md

 <br>

 ##### Request
-* The request is in the form ` POST {hostname}/AllergyIntolerance/{id}` where `{id}` is the server-assigned resource id that identifies the resource to be updated.
+* The request is in the form ` POST <hostname>/AllergyIntolerance/<id>` where `<id>` is the server-assigned resource id that identifies the resource to be updated.
 The body of the request is a FHIR resource, compatible with the be-allergyintolerance profile:

 <br>